What to do when you feel like there’s more to life than what you’ve got.

 I’ve so been there.

 For me, the time that stands out was right after my third child was born.
 It seemed life was just passing me by.
 I was just going through the motions of work, sleep, and single parenting without any real plan.
 Each day was a lot like the next.
 I had no true purpose.

 The job I loved, teaching job skills to homeless veterans, the one I’d moved to the “city” for, had gone sour a few years earlier due to an unethical boss.

 I took advantage of that change to get some experience in the for-profit industry.
 The best way to do that quickly was temporary jobs as an administrative assistant.
 The assignments were all short-term, typically 8 to 5 p.m., and I was able to move around doing work for different kinds of businesses.
 My plan then was to build enough experience to do some consulting after a couple of years.

-I spent nearly two years doing temp administrative work, including six-month stints for two different tax accounting firms, a week for a real estate agent, and several weeks for a telecommunications company.
-I was gaining great insight.
-I wasn’t bored because my duties changed significantly every time I landed a new assignment.
+For nearly two years I did temp administrative work, including six-month stints with two different tax accounting firms, a week for a real estate agent, and several weeks for a telecommunications company.
+This variety was providing great insight.
+It wasn’t boring because my duties changed significantly every time I landed a new assignment.

 Then I had landed a temp assignment with a hospital system.
 The downside was it was an hour commute each way.
 But it was temporary, so I decided I could do it for six weeks.
 I realized I was pregnant not long after that assignment started.
 Thankfully, before the six weeks was up, it was clear they were going to create a full-time position for me to continue.

 But this meant a lot more early mornings and late nights.
 It also meant after a year, my newborn was spending nearly 10 hours a day in daycare.
 My oldest two children, who were teenagers, were left to their own devices after school and well into the evening.
 And now I felt trapped.
 I needed that income.